search icon

 An ambitious redesign of Android, known as Project Treble, separated the OS framework from device-specific low-level software (referred to as vendor implementation) using a clear, reliable vendor interface.

-The basic idea behind project treble is to make OS updates faster by unbundling most system-level apps and services from the operating system so that they can be updated by the end user directly through the Play Store.
+The basic idea behind the Treble Project is to make OS updates faster by unbundling most system-level apps and services from the operating system so that they can be updated by the end user directly through the Play Store.

 Need for Android Treble

-In the past, whenever a new Android version was released, phone manufacturers had to wait for the chipset vendors, such as Qualcomm, who provide the processors and other internal hardware components, to update the relevant modules.
+In the past, whenever a new Android version came out, phone manufacturers had to wait for the chipset vendors, such as Qualcomm, who provide the processors and other internal hardware components, to update the relevant modules.
 The phone manufacturer could only begin its part of the process once that effort was complete.

 This involved merging the new Google software with its own interface modifications and feature enhancements, thoroughly testing everything, and getting everything ready for release.
 OEMs and vendors test Treble compatibility by booting a Generic System Image (GSI)—a pure stock build of Android from AOSP—and passing the Vendor Test Suite (VTS) and Compatibility Test Suite-on-Generic System Image (CTS-on-GSI).